-Congratulations!
 Marriage licenses are issued at the Town Clerk’s office at Town Hall.
 Please bring photo identification, and if this isn’t your first marriage, you must bring a certified divorce decree or death certificate.
 For more information on getting married in Maine please click here.
-This will share license information, who can perform your ceremony, and what you would need to bring with you.
+You will find license information, who can perform your ceremony, and what you would need to bring with you.

 - Cover Letter